hadley/adv-r/Environments.md

 * `fun`: a single argument function.
 Getting the value of `sym` calls `fun` with zero arguments, and setting the value of `sym` calls `fun` with one argument, the value.
 * `env`: the environment in which to create the binding.

 ### Exercises

-* In `rebind()` it's unlikely that we want to assign in an ancestor of the global environment (i.e. a loaded package), modify the function to avoid recursing past the global environment.
+* In `rebind()` it's unlikely that we want to assign in an ancestor of the global environment (i.e. a loaded package), so modify the function to avoid recursing past the global environment.

+* Create a version of `assign()` that will only bind new names, never re-bind old names.
+Some programming languages only do this, and are known as [single assignment](http://en.wikipedia.org/wiki/Assignment_(computer_science)#Single_assignment) languages.